MjStar24/ManasLeaderBoard/README.md

 # ManasLeaderBoard
 Coding Club Task 2

-ADDED    HOME PAGE   AND   ABOUT ME PAGE
+added  HOME PAGE  and ABOUT ME PAGE

 Tailwind css is used for styling